hXtreme/tachiyomi-wiki/FAQ.md

 ### Q: Can you make it possible to store manga on both internal storage and external sd card?
 A: At the moment, no. You could try using symlinks

+### Q : My source isn't working !

+A : For now, many sources which use Cloudflare aren't working because of a Duktape error.
+In waiting for a fix and if you want to read manga in the app, you can find a list of sources which don't use Cloudflare here (please complete if you have a new source) :

+English :

+Manga Rock

+French :

+ScanVF (in My Manga Reader CMS)